wobbals/opentok-ios-sdk/README.md

 We cannot pre-link them in the OpenTok framework, so your project must link them.
 Expand the "Frameworks" directory of the sample application in XCode project browser.
 Drag and drop the contents of this directory into your own iOS project.

-You can connect to the same OpenTok session that the OpenTokHello sample app uses by going to http://tokbox.com/opentok/v1/tutorials/hello-world/js/.
 You can generate a new session ID at this URL:

 https://dashboard.tokbox.com/projects